-The Block SelectRAM+[TM] memory built into the Virtex devices can be used as a 16-word deep by 8-bit wide (16 x 8) CAM using the innovative design techniques described in this application note.
-A reference design (see Appendix A) provides parameterizable VHDL code to cascade several Block SelectRAM+ memories configured as 16 x 8 CAM.
-CAM speed is equivalent to the access time of Virtex Block SelectRAM+ memories for a single clock cycle match (read), and a one or two clock cycles write.
+The block SelectRAM+[TM] memory built into the Virtex devices can be used as a 16-word deep by 8-bit wide (16 x 8) CAM using the innovative design techniques described in this application note.
+A reference design (see Appendix A) provides parameterizable Verilog and VHDL code to cascade several block RAMs configured as 16 x 8 CAM.
+CAM speed is equivalent to the access time of a Virtex block RAM for a single clock cycle match (read), and a one or two clock cycles write.